 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet oceans around you.
-Space is limited; request at time of booking.
+Space is limited; must be pre-booked prior to departure.
+Polar cruise kayaking is an amazing way to slip into the white and blue beauty of the quiet ocean around you.
 Kayaking excursions are limited to 14 passengers.
-Participants will have up to four scheduled kayaking sessions during the expedition.
 Kayaking groups will be accompanied by two guides, one leading in a kayak and one trailing nearby in a Zodiac.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
-Kayaks, neoprene wet suits, booties and gloves are provided.
+Single seat and double seat kayaks, neoprene wet suits, and life vests are provided.
+Space is limited; request at time of booking.
 Please contact ExpeditionTrips for details.

-Airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; camping and kayaking; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; transfers to the vessel in Ushuaia; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage, and telecommunication charges; customary gratuity at the end of the voyages for stewards and other service personnel aboard; fuel surcharge may apply.

 PHOTOS: © Franco Banfi; © Dietmar Denger; © Sandra Petrowitz; © Richard Wadey